GE Participant Eligibility

 B. Ineligible Recipient Organizations

-Ineligible organizations include, but are not limited to, the following (please note that this list is representative of frequently asked questions and may be expanded or amended by the GE Foundation):
+Ineligible organizations include, but are not limited to, the following (please note that this list is representative of frequent questions and may be expanded or amended by the GE Foundation):

-- United Ways (e.g., United Way of Metropolitan Atlanta, United Way of King County, etc.).
+- United Ways (e.g. United Way of Metropolitan Atlanta, United Way of King County, etc.) or GE Employee-led charities (e.g. Good Neighbor Fund, Employee Community Fund, Community Service Fund, etc.).
+These are supported by the GE Foundation through a separate program.

 - Political organizations (partisan organizations or those supporting specific candidates or legislation).